extrabar.app

 ExtraBar screenshot showing the app interface

-Configuration is straightforward.
-You define each action with a name, icon, and URL.
-The app includes keyboard shortcuts for quick access, and you can export your entire setup to transfer it across multiple Macs.
-This export feature proved handy when I set up my Mac Mini and wanted identical shortcuts on both machines.
+Configuration involves defining each action with a name, icon, and URL.
+The app includes keyboard shortcuts for quick access and an export feature for transferring setups across multiple Macs.

-The privacy approach is worth mentioning.
 ExtraBar requires zero system permissions by default.
-Optional accessibility permissions enable enhanced keyboard navigation, but the app functions perfectly without them.
-Everything runs locally on your Mac with no analytics or telemetry.
-The only network connection happens during initial license activation.
+Optional accessibility permissions enable enhanced keyboard navigation, but the app functions without them.
+Everything runs locally with no analytics or telemetry—the only network connection occurs during initial license activation.

-System requirements are macOS 12.4 or later, including support for the latest macOS 26 Tahoe.
-The app runs efficiently with minimal memory footprint and CPU usage.
-I haven’t noticed any performance impact even with a dozen custom actions configured.
+System requirements: macOS 12.4 or later, including macOS 26 Tahoe.
+The app runs with minimal memory footprint and CPU usage.

 Related Apps